marcus-clements/pelican-netlify-cms/README.md

 ## Setup Netlify to deploy and host

-Create an account on Netlify by logging in with whichever Git repo provider - Gitlab or Github
+Create an account on Netlify by logging in with whichever Git repo provider - Gitlab or Github - from here on assuming Gitlab

-Create "New site from Git"
+* Create "New site from Git"
+* Choose Gitlab
+* Authorise Netlify
+* Choose your repo
+* Build command should be `./neylify-deploy.sh`
+* Output directory should be `output/`
+* Deploy site

+Netlify will now clone your repo, run `pelican content` to generate the site HTML in the output directory, and then host the output directory on the web.

 ## TODO
 Themes are from [Pelican Themes](https://github.com/getpelican/pelican-themes)